The vinegar in this dish means the wine must be chosen carefully. The recipe can be used with sheatfish, too.

 - Sauvignon Blanc from the Steiermark would be a worthy alternative, with its intense mineral characters

-- Reserve quality wines, either Gemischter Satz or Pinot varieties, as possibilities.
+- Reserve quality wines, either Gemischter Satz or Pinot varieties, are possibilities.

 Quantities for 4 people